hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 None of that working?
 Honestly just grab the repo from out of a zip and just toss it in to your project like you would any other script.

-## APIs
+## Examples
-There's some useful APIs for speeding up the multiplayer testing workflow.
+Please look at Style Comparisons for more elaborate examples that are setup like the real world.
-Here's a basic example:
+The following is a basic example:
 ```
 protected void Update()
 {